victor-porcar/Tech-Talk-Arthas-Tool/README.md

 * I believe changing the logic in a method would fix a problem, but I can not test it until a full release cycle is performed and that is not possible now.
 * I know this method fails but in order to know why I need to know the value of the parameter passed in a particular method.
 * An instance variable value is set incorrectly, If I could change the value then I would be able to fix a potential problem.
+* I’d like to inspect the values of a certain variable to understand a given issue.
 * I’d like to force a Garbage Collector to understand a given issue.
-* I’d like to inspect the values of a certain object to understand a given issue.
-* I’d like to debug / profile the application while running to understand what is going on.
+* I’d like to profile a particular method to understand what is going on.

 Arthas process is “attached” to a given running Java application in a way that it can access and manipulate the JVM running the Java app.</br>